Probing electromagnetic-gravitational wave emission coincidence in type I binary-driven hypernova family of long GRBs at very-high redshift: The Swift/XRT observed time delay (OTD) and the cosmological rest-frame time delay (RTD)

-We now analyze the Swift/XRT time delays in our sample of $354$ GRBs.
-We define the observed time delay (OTD) as the time after the GRB trigger needed by Swift/XRT to repoint the source measured in the observer frame\footnote{Namely, the column ``XRT Time to First Observation [sec]'' in the Swift GRB catalog, see \url{https://swift.gsfc.nasa.gov/archive/grb_table/}.} \citep[see][for more information]{2004ApJ...611.1005G} and we plot this quantity in Fig.~\ref{fig:delay1}.
-The minimum OTD in our sample is $43.88$~s from GRB 140206A at redshift $z=2.73$ (marked by a horizontal green line in the plot).
-The OTD for most GRBs lies between $50$~s and $150$~s and peaks at $\sim 80$~s, as shown in the upper panel of Fig.~\ref{fig:histgram}.
-Table~\ref{tab:list-XRT} presents the complete list of the $354$ GRBs in our sample and their OTD in seconds.
+We now turn to the main point of this paper and focus on the Swift/XRT time delays in our sample of $368$~GRBs as a function of their cosmological redshift.
+We define the observed time delay as the time after the GRB trigger (OTD) needed by Swift/XRT to repoint the source measured in the observer frame\footnote{Namely, the column ``XRT Time to First Observation [sec]'' in the Swift GRB catalog, see \url{https://swift.gsfc.nasa.gov/archive/grb_table/}.} \citep[see][for more information]{2004ApJ...611.1005G}.
+We plot this quantity in the upper panel of Fig.~\ref{fig:delay1}.
+The minimum OTD in our sample is $43.88$~s from GRB~140206A at redshift $z=2.73$ (marked by a horizontal green dotted line in the plot).
+Table~\ref{tab:list-XRT} presents the complete list of the $368$ GRBs in our sample and their OTD in seconds.

-It is then clear that Swift/XRT is generally unable to observe the X-ray emission in the first tens of seconds after the GRB trigger.
-This is because it takes at least between $10$~s and $20$~s for the Swift satellite to automatically realize that a Swift/BAT trigger condition occurred, to compute the coordinates of the source, to check if a slewing to those coordinates is possible, and to start slewing to put the source in the Swift/XRT field of view; the actual slewing time is between $20$~s and $75$~s (for details see, e.g., E. Troja, ``The Neil Gehrels Swift Observatory Technical Handbook Version 17.0'', \url{https://swift.gsfc.nasa.gov/proposals/tech_appd/swiftta_v17.pdf}, as well as \citealp{2004ApJ...611.1005G}).
-Hence, X-ray events occurring within $\sim 40$~s of the GRB trigger remain unobservable by Swift/XRT, making this time interval an uncharted new territory in X-ray.
+It is then clear that Swift/XRT is generally unable to observe the X-ray emission in the first $43$ seconds after the GRB trigger.
+This is because it takes at least between $10$~s and $20$~s for the Swift satellite to automatically realize that a Swift/BAT trigger condition occurred, to compute the coordinates of the source, to check if a slewing to those coordinates is possible, and to start slewing to put the source in the Swift/XRT field of view; the actual slewing time is between $20$~s and $75$~s (for details see, e.g., E. Troja, ``The Neil Gehrels Swift Observatory Technical Handbook Version 17.0'', \url{https://swift.gsfc.nasa.gov/proposals/tech_appd/swiftta_v17.pdf}, and \citealp{2004ApJ...611.1005G}).
+Hence, X-ray events occurring within $\approx 40$~s of the GRB trigger remain unobservable by Swift/XRT, making this time interval an X-ray uncharted new territory.
 Our knowledge during this phase, which corresponds to the prompt emission of GRBs, is confined to fewer than $100$ detections made by BeppoSAX and HETE-2 \citep[see, e.g.,][]{2003ICRC....5.2741T, 2011NCimR..34..585C, 2019RLSFN..30S.171F}.

 Interestingly, this large OTD can be circumvented by considering the cosmological corrections presented in this article and turning to the cosmological rest-frame time delay (RTD) in seconds.
 This procedure has been routinely applied in our approach \citep[see, e.g.,][and references therein]{2021MNRAS.504.5301R}.
 Due to the cosmological time dilation, a time interval $\Delta t$ measured on Earth corresponds to a time interval $\Delta t/(1+z)$ in the cosmological source rest-frame, where $z$ is its cosmological redshift.
 In other words, a phenomenon appearing to our instruments on the Earth to last $50$~s may last $10$~s if the source is at $z=4$, like if we were observing the phenomenon in slow motion.